-The topsoil across the site is underlain by freely draining glacial drift which has the potential to transmit large volumes of water, however the site is on a very gentle slope and is not at the base of a significant slope.
+The topsoil across the site is underlain by freely draining glacial drift which has the potential to transmit large volumes of water, however the site is on a very gentle slope to the north and is not at the base of a significant slope.
 There is therefore a low potential for flooding to occur from groundwater seepage.